grammyjs/website/site/docs/guide/middleware.md

 :::

-The rule that you should use `await` is actually not just true for `next()`, but for any expression that returns a `Promise` in general.
+The rule that you should use `await` is especially important for `next()`, but it actually applies to any expression in general that returns a `Promise`.
 This includes `bot.api.sendMessage`, `ctx.reply`, and all other network calls.
 If your project is important to you, then you use linting tools that warn you if you ever forget to use `await` on a `Promise`.